 I get asked this question quite often and the answer is almost always a resounding, yes.
 There are always caveats to everything however.

 Last summer I finally had the opportunity to set this up for demonstration with a small 12W solar panel and two different battery banks.
-It then took me a full nine months to get this article up on my site..
+It then took me a full nine months to get this article up on Marine-How-To.
 Sheesh, sorry for slacking.

 The Battery Banks: